huaweicloud-latam/knowledge-base/docs/compute/functiongraph/obs-triggered-functions.md

 | V1.0 – 2024-07-04 | Diogo Hatz d50037923           | Versão Inicial       |
 | V1.0 – 2024-07-04 | Wisley da Silva Paulo 00830850 | Revisão do Documento |

-# Objetivo
+# Objective

-Este documento objetiva apresentar os procedimentos necessários para a criação de uma função no serviço serverless FunctionGraph da Huawei Cloud com ativação por meio de upload de novos objetos em buckets do OBS.
+This document aims to present the procedures required to create a function in the Huawei Cloud FunctionGraph serverless service with activation by uploading new objects to OBS buckets.

 # Agency

-Para delegar permissões do serviço de object storage (OBS) para o FunctionGraph, faz-se necessário criar uma agency com permissões sobre o OBS.
-Navegue até o serviço IAM no console da Huawei Cloud e clique na página “Agencies”.
-Clique para criar uma agency em “Create Agency”.
+To delegate permissions from the object storage (OBS) service to FunctionGraph, it is necessary to create an agency with permissions over OBS.
+Navigate to the IAM service in the Huawei Cloud console and click the “Agencies” page.
+Click “Create Agency” to create an agency.

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-OBS-Trigger/media/image3.png)

-Dê um nome para a agency, selecione o tipo de agency como “Cloud Service” e selecione o serviço FunctionGraph.
-Clique em “Next” para avançar.
+Give the agency a name, select the agency type as “Cloud Service”, and select the FunctionGraph service.
+Click “Next” to proceed.

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-OBS-Trigger/media/image4.png)

-Delegue permissões de “OBS ReadOnlyAccess” para a agency e clique em “Next” e, então, em “OK” para concluir.
+Delegate “OBS ReadOnlyAccess” permissions to the agency and click “Next” and then “OK” to finish.

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-OBS-Trigger/media/image5.png)